sanskriti16/robustest_documentation_source/projectdashboard.rst

 This section provides you the following options:

-*a.
-Enable notifications* - On enabling this checkbox, each member of the team is notified whenever a new build is uploaded to the project
+**a.** :bolditalic:`Enable notifications` - On enabling this checkbox, each member of the team is notified whenever a new build is uploaded to the project

-*b.
-Choose Bug Tracker configuration* - RobusTest supports Continuous Integration with your existing CI tools through APIs.
+**b.** :bolditalic:`Choose Bug Tracker configuration` - RobusTest supports Continuous Integration with your existing CI tools through APIs.

 Once you have integrated your Bug Tracker tool wih RobusTest, this configuration will be available for selection in the 'Bug Tracker' drop down.
 Once the required configuration is selected, all bugs encountered during your testing can be logged directly, from RobusTest, into the tool of your choice.